babbel/grumlin/README.md

 ### Traversing graphs

-**Warning**: Not all steps and tools described in the standard are supported
+**Warning**: Not all steps and expressions defined in the reference documentation are supported.

 #### Sugar